 - The machine learning system uses this information to classify the remaining objects as relevant or irrelevant.

 In ediscovery, machine learning for document classification goes by many names, but the two most common are technology assisted review (TAR) and predictive coding, which are used more or less interchangeably.
-Regardless of what they are called, they generally fall into one of two categories:
+Regardless of what they are called, machine learning for ediscovery generally falls into one of two categories:

 - Simple Passive Learning (or TAR 1.0): A subject matter expert classifies some documents to be used for training, which the system then uses to test the reliability of the predictions as more documents are classified.
 Once the performance is acceptable, the prediction model is rolled out to all remaining documents.